ikos23/java-9-overview/README.md

 # java-9-overview
-Simple examples of new stuff in Java 9
+There is JDK 9 available in Beta currently.
+This project contains some examples of new stuff that is coming :)
+Streams, Collections, Process API, etc.